oddluck/limnoria-plugins/README.md

 - Reload: `!reload SpiffyTitles`
 - Observe the logs to check for errors

+`youtubeHandlerEnabled` - Whether to show additional information about Youtube links

 `youtubeTitleTemplate` - This is the template used when showing the title of a YouTube video

 Default value: `^ {{title}} :: Duration: {{duration}} :: Views: {{view_count}}`